WhatsApp for Business: A complete guide to a better customer experience

 - Verify your business

-- Establish a WhatsApp business account
+- Open a WhatsApp business account

 What is a WhatsApp chatbot?

-A WhatsApp Business chatbot can direct customers to helpful FAQs (self-service for the win!) and related products and services, and it can automate certain alerts and reminders.
-Most importantly, it can provide a measure of service to customers during off-hours such as evenings and weekends.
+A WhatsApp Business chatbot can direct customers to helpful self-service options like FAQs, related products and services, and automate certain alerts and reminders.
+Most importantly, it can provide a measure of service to customers during off-hours like evenings and weekends.

 How long does it take to build a WhatsApp chatbot?